 The battlefield is made up of circular spaces that the fighters will move between.
-Each space can only contain one fighter at a time (except for squirrels, described on page 16).
+Each space can only contain one fighter at a time.

 Two spaces connected by a line are adjacent.
 Adjacency is used to determine targets of attacks and various card effects.